dwallach1/liquidity-predictor/small_dataset.md

 -------|--------|--------|--------|--------|--------|--------|--------|--------|---------|
 76.2388%|77.6989%|76.7188%|78.0539%|77.8239%|77.6889%|__76.1788%__|77.5239%|76.9988% | 77.9539%|

 We found the "NumberOfTimes90DaysLate" attribute had the largest effect on our decision tree's accuracy.
 This makes sense because it was the root of the tree when no attributes were dropped.
-The reason that the drop in accuracy is not large, is because other attributes like
-"RevolvingUtilizationOfUnsecuredLines" had a lot of information gain as well.
-When we dropped both "NumberOfTimes90DaysLate" and
+The reason that the drop in accuracy is not large, is because other attributes like "RevolvingUtilizationOfUnsecuredLines" had a lot of information gain as well.
-"RevolvingUtilizationOfUnsecuredLines", the accuracy fell to 73.4337%.
+When we dropped both "NumberOfTimes90DaysLate" and "RevolvingUtilizationOfUnsecuredLines", the accuracy fell to 73.4337%.

 ![DecisionTreeAccuracyGraph](/graphs/DT_accuracy.png)

 From this graph, we see that dropping certain attributes, numbers 4 and 10, actually yield higher accuracies than the baseline of dropping no attributes.
-This is could be because attribute 4 (DebtRatio) and attribute 10 (NumberOfDependents),
+This is could be because attribute 4 (DebtRatio) and attribute 10 (NumberOfDependents) might contain noise in their data that resulted in a less accurate model.